algesten/fnuc/README.md

 The MIT License (MIT)

-Copyright (c) 2015 Martin Algesten
+Copyright © 2015 Martin Algesten

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the